cartercsmith/my-home-assistant-configuration/README.md

   - Microlocation (reliably knowing who is in which room):
     - Understanding why the iBEACON setup fails
     - Waiting for my HappyBubbles devices to arrive to explore alternatives for microlocation
-  - Understanding how Zwave exactly works and expanding usage beyond the current multisensor
   - Reboot through shell command (root issue)
   - Append text containing template values to text file (root issue I think)
   - Relevant automations (beyond the fun to implement them, also actually useful)